-The BaR, the country's first flavored alcoholic beverage brand, was soft launched in November 2008 (grand launch in April 2009).
-The BaR is marketed as a ready-to-serve flavored alcoholic beverage with low alcohol content.
-The gin comes in lemon-and-lime flavor while the vodka comes in orange, apple and strawberry flavors.
-In 2012, The BaR Cocktails Margarita line was launched.
-The BaR products target a younger demographic, specifically, the 18 to 24 year old age bracket.
+'The BaR', the country's first flavored vodka, gin and tequila beverage brand, was soft launched in November 2008 (grand launch in April 2009).
+'The BaR' is marketed as a ready-to-serve flavored alcoholic beverage with low alcohol content - light fruity and very easy to drink.
+In 2012, 'The BaR Cocktails Margarita' line was launched.
+'The BaR' products target a younger demographic, specifically, the 18 to 35 year old age bracket.